Boreas618/Notes/artificial-intelligence/hidden-markov-models.md

 # Reasoning over Time or Space

-Often, we want to r**eason about a sequence** of observations (A changing world).
+Often, we want to **reason about a sequence** of observations (A changing world).

 # Markov (Transition) Models

-**Markov assumption**: the current state depends only on a finite fixed number of states.
+**Markov Assumption**: the current state depends only on a finite fixed number of states.

 Value of $X$ at a given time is called the **state**